G-20 to hold tough on Russia, urge end to Ukraine war | Headlines

 Xi told G-20 leaders the global economy should not be weaponised.

-"We must resolutely oppose the attempt to politicize food and energy issues or use them as tools and weapons," he said in translated remarks.
+“We must resolutely oppose the attempt to politicise food and energy issues or use them as tools and weapons,” he said in translated remarks.

-After meeting with Xi, French President Emmanuel Macron said they had called for "respect of the territorial integrity and sovereignty of Ukraine''.
+After meeting with Xi, French President Emmanuel Macron said they had called for “respect of the territorial integrity and sovereignty of Ukraine.”
+In a tweet, Macron said France and China were determined to “put an end to the escalation of the war in Ukraine and deal with its consequences”.

-The summit schedule does not include the customary "family photo" of leaders, avoiding a potentially awkward moment of interaction with the Russian representative, Lavrov.
+The summit schedule does not include the customary “family photo” of leaders, avoiding a potentially awkward moment of interaction with Lavrov.

+US national security adviser Jake Sullivan said no one in the US delegation had plans to meet with Saudi Crown Prince Mohammed bin Salman.

 The summit is the first for two critical new partners in Biden's effort: British Prime Minister Rishi Sunak and Italian Premier Giorgia Meloni.

 Meloni has pledged to continue to provide arms and aid for Ukraine, but questions remain over her far-right coalition's commitment to stand up to Russia.
-She was to meet with Biden privately on Tuesday afternoon.
+She and Biden met on the sidelines of the summit on Tuesday and discussed China, the climate crisis, the impact of Russia's invasion on the global energy market, and their commitment to providing Ukraine support, according to a White House statement.

 Cambodian Prime Minister Hun Sen tested positive for COVID-19 after his arrival in Bali and said he was returning home.
 So far, no other leaders are known to have tested positive, though many of those in Bali also attended meetings with Hun Sen just days ago during a summit of the Association of Southeast Asian nations.